LinuxDroidMaster/Termux-Desktops/Documentation/terminology.md

 # Environments

 ### [Chroot](https://www.youtube.com/watch?v=2wSJREC7RV8)
 A directory jail that allows you to run programs within an isolated file system structure.
 It's like a mini-Linux system within your existing system.
 It accesses the host's resources through bind mounting.
+(Requires root)

 ### [Proot](https://sdrausty.github.io/TermuxPRoot/docs/PRoot.html)
 A user-space implementation of chroot that allows you to run programs as if they were in a different root directory through intercepting system calls (doesn't require root).